About the Project

-In Timor Leste, the agriculture sector sustains the livelihoods of 64% of the country’s labor force, but contributes to only around 10% of the economy.
-The unemployment rate is around 70%, with more than half of the population under 25 years old.
-Malnutrition and food insecurity are particularly pervasive in remote rural areas, which in many cases are only accessible by horse or foot, and nearly all households exhaust their home-grown food supplies within nine months.
-These areas typically have rain-fed crop land used for unsustainable small-scale subsistence farming, and large areas on steep slopes with infertile soils.
-They are also particularly vulnerable to weather shocks like floods and off-season rains.
+Timor Leste’s agriculture sector sustains the livelihoods of 64% of the country’s labor force but contributes to only around 10% of the economy.
+The unemployment rate is around 70%, while more than half of the population is under 25 years old.
+Malnutrition and food insecurity are particularly pervasive in remote rural areas, often only accessible by horse or foot, and nearly all households exhaust their home-grown food supplies within nine months.
+These areas typically have rain-fed cropland used for unsustainable small-scale subsistence farming and large areas on steep slopes with infertile soils and are particularly vulnerable to weather shocks, like floods and off-season rains.

 SAPIP aims to improve incomes, food security, and nutrition in select areas of Timor Leste by improving country-led public sector investments to increase smallholder agricultural productivity.
 It also empowers farmers and links them to markets, strengthening adaptive research and extension institutions, reducing risk and vulnerability, improving rural non-farm livelihoods, and strategically deploying technical assistance.
 Further, the project supports municipal and watershed agriculture development planning, farm development initiatives, small-scale infrastructure and farm equipment, and the Ministry of Agriculture’s planning, financing, monitoring, and coordination functions.